 The web has a lot of pages.
 Like, a whole lot.
-At the beginning of 2020, there were over 1.74 Billion websites.
+In December of 2021, there were over 1.9 Billion websites.
 The chances someone will make their way to yours randomly is unlikely.
 So targeting, promotion, and SEO are all essential.

 We spent a lot of time discussing Search Engine Optimization, so you’re quite the expert.
 Now you’ve got your content firing on all cylinders; what do your visitors see?
 That’s the topic of this article: The Search Engine Result Page (SERP).

 Understanding the parts, features, and behaviors of SERPs empowers you to take advantage to enhance financial institution growth.
 That’s for new and existing account holders.
 Ready to dive deep into searches?
 Great, here we go!